-The patient admitted to the hospital with COPD exacerbation and respiratory distress
+The patient was admitted to the hospital with COPD exacerbation and respiratory distress.

 This case highlights how the T2Bacteria Panel can guide treatment by rapidly identifying the causative pathogen in sepsis cases that are missed by blood cultures.
 Rapid detection of bloodstream infection by T2Bacteria could have allowed for the escalation of effective antibiotic therapy, potentially leading to the prevention of further clinical deterioration.